Onside kick: College football

-These were also referred to as "onside kicks from scrimmage."
+The first successful onside kick in the South was executed by the Georgia Bulldogs, in the 1896 Georgia v.
+Auburn game, between coaches Pop Warner and John Heisman.
+Prior to the modern rules in 1923, there were what was referred to as "onside kicks from scrimmage."
 Vanderbilt coach Dan McGugin was a prime innovator in this field, and in fact in 1921 tied Georgia for the Southern crown on such a play.

 Saint Louis University coach Eddie Cochems described the play after the 1906 season:

 "Instead of keeping the ball in the air it should be kicked to the ground as soon as the case will permit, since the moment it touches, the whole team is on-side.
 The longer the kicker can delay kicking the further down the field the team can get to either recover the ball themselves or form interference for the player who is supposed to recover."

 In these early years and into the 1920s, all players of the kicking team except the kicker were permitted to recover the ball once it hit the ground beyond the neutral zone.
 Later, the rules were modified to require it be at least 20 yards downfield, before recovering one's own kick was eventually eliminated outright.